web_0063.jpg

 How We Determine Your Financial Aid

 We believe that administering our financial aid based on need alone is critical to ensuring that all students who are admitted to Yale will have the ability to enroll regardless of any financial limitations they may have at the outset.
 Need-based aid allows us to direct our institutional resources to the students who truly require and will benefit most from them, and it helps maintain socio-economic diversity at the Law School.
 By applying the same pre-set principles to all students, we are able to bring transparency and consistency to our financial aid process.
 These concepts of equity, fairness, and universal access – which underlie need-based aid – reflect the values of the Yale Law School community.
 We deliver aid through a process that meets the criteria of federal regulations and institutional policies while serving the needs of students in a fair and equitable manner.
-Please refer to the 2023-2024 JD Financial Aid Handbook or 2024-2025 JD Financial Aid Handbook for more details.
+Please refer to the 2024-2025 JD Financial Aid Handbook for more details.

-As stated in our 2023-2024 Financial Aid Handbook and 2024-2025 JD Financial Aid Handbook, we expect students to provide the Financial Aid Office with accurate information about their financial situation and notify us of any significant changes whenever they occur; meet the deadlines and submit all requirements and reporting responsibilities promptly and carefully; and, if requested submit additional documentation for the purposes of reconciling discrepancies, providing clarification of application data, or if selected for federal or institutional verification purposes.
+As stated in our 2024-2025 JD Financial Aid Handbook, we expect students to provide the Financial Aid Office with accurate information about their financial situation and notify us of any significant changes whenever they occur; meet the deadlines and submit all requirements and reporting responsibilities promptly and carefully; and, if requested submit additional documentation for the purposes of reconciling discrepancies, providing clarification of application data, or if selected for federal or institutional verification purposes.
 In addition, federal regulations require that the University report any information that indicates that an applicant may have engaged in fraud or other criminal misconduct in connection with his or her federal loan application.
 The information will be reported to the Inspector General of the U.S. Department of Education or other law enforcement officials.
 Please note: For non-U.S. Citizens, the information on the Student visa form and the financial aid application must correspond.
 If the information varies, it must be corrected or it will be reported to the Office of International Students and Scholars.

 Example of Award Packaging Parameters